Investing in Minnesota’s Outdoor Resources - Internal Staff Page

 I have noted that each recent attempt at restoring funding (fee increases, mainly) has been more elaborate than the one before, and less successful.
 This effort is more elaborate than any previously, and is being conducted by people with less experience and, it seems, less awareness of legislative power or willingness.
 What happens if this fails as well?
 Do we have a Plan B?

-stperson asked almost 3 years ago
+stperson asked about 3 years ago

 Hello and thanks for the thoughts,